 - Revisiting the Gelman-Rubin Diagnostic (DOI: 10.1214/20-STS812) published in Statistical Science

 - Likelihood-based inference for generalized linear mixed models: Inference with the R package glmm (DOI 10.1002/sta4.339) published in Stat

 Service at the national level is important to me.
 For the last couple years, I’ve served on the MAA/ASA’s Joint Committee on Undergraduate Statistics and Data Science Education.
 I also serve on the ASA’s Committee on Women in Statistics, and I am the program chair elect for the ASA’s JEDI (justice, equity, diversity, and inclusion) outreach group.

 My Ph.D. is from the School of Statistics at the University of Minnesota.
-My doctoral dissertation, entitled Monte Carlo Likelihood Approximation for Generalized Linear Mixed Models, focuses on likelihood-based inference for generalized linear mixed models.
+My doctoral dissertation, Monte Carlo Likelihood Approximation for Generalized Linear Mixed Models, focuses on likelihood-based inference for generalized linear mixed models.
 My co-advisers were Galin Jones and Charles Geyer.
-You can read more about generalized linear mixed models, download the R package glmm through CRAN, and learn how to use the package with this introductory guide.
+You can read more about generalized linear mixed models, download the R package glmm through CRAN, and learn how to use the package with our Stat paper.

 If you wish to contact me, please email me at email@example.com.
 I look forward to hearing from you.